Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems: Liouvillians for fermionic systems and their Jordan normal form

 i.e., the transformation $V$ needs to leave $J_-=\sigma_x\otimes \id_{2\Ns}$ invariant.
 Such a transformation does indeed exist \cite{Prosen2010-07}: Let $S$ be the similarity transformation that brings $X_0$ to Jordan normal form $\xi$,

 with $\Gamma=-\Gamma^T\in\RR^{2\Ns\times 2\Ns}$.
 This choice for $V$ obeys Eq.~\eqref{eq:F-d-CAR} as

 And, for the Liouvillian $\L_+$, we obtain

-where $Q=2iS^{-1}(X_0\Gamma+\Gamma X_0^T+Y)(S^{-1})^T$ is zero if we choose $\Gamma$ as a steady-state covariance matrix $\Gamma_\ss$, i.e. a solution of Eq.~\eqref{eq:Gss} with $M_s=Z_s=0$.
+where $Q=2\mri S^{-1}(X_0\Gamma+\Gamma X_0^T+Y)(S^{-1})^T$ is zero if we choose $\Gamma$ as a steady-state covariance matrix $\Gamma_\ss$, i.e. a solution of Eq.~\eqref{eq:Gss} with $M_s=Z_s=0$.
 As discussed in Sec.~\ref{sec:CovEvol}, finite fermionic systems have at least one steady state.
 With $Q=0$ and $\Tr X_0=\Tr\xi=\sum_k D_k \xi_k$, we arrive at $\L_+=\vd'\cdot\xi\vd$.
-One can proceed similarly for $\L_-$. \begin{prop}[\propHead{Jordan normal form for quasi-free fermionic Liouvillians}] The Liouvillian $\L$ in Eq.~\eqref{eq:Lindblad} for Markovian fermionic systems with quadratic Hamiltonian \eqref{eq:F_H} and linear Lindblad operators \eqref{eq:F_L-B} can be transformed to a many-body Jordan normal form.
+One can proceed analogously for $\L_-$ by simply switching the roles of $c_i$ and $c_i^\dag$ as suggested by Eq.~\eqref{eq:F-Lfree}. \begin{prop}[\propHead{Jordan normal form for quasi-free fermionic Liouvillians}] The Liouvillian $\L$ in Eq.~\eqref{eq:Lindblad} for Markovian fermionic systems with quadratic Hamiltonian \eqref{eq:F_H} and linear Lindblad operators \eqref{eq:F_L-B} can be transformed to a many-body Jordan normal form.
 Starting from the third-quantized form \eqref{eq:F-Lfree}, using a steady-state covariance matrix $\Gamma_\ss$ that solves the continuous Lyapunov equation \cite{Parks1992-9,Simoncini2016-58,Sastry1999,Khalil2002}

 The ladder super-operators $\db_{k,\ell}$ and $\db'_{k,\ell}$ also obey the canonical anti-commutation relations \eqref{eq:F-d-CAR2}. \end{prop}